abufarhad/go-starter/docs/new-module-creation.md

 #### When anyone is going to create a new module, follow these steps:
+Let's consider we are going to create "user" module

 1. Create a folder in the root directory named as - user (you can rename it to whatever suits best).
 2. Inside the user folder, create three new folders - controller, service, and repository.